MicrosoftDocs/xamarin-communitytoolkit/docs/markup.md

 Consistently applying this convention enables you to quickly scan your C# Markup and build a mental image of the UI layout.

-## Additional Functionality in Xamarin Community Toolkit
+## Additional functionality in Xamarin Community Toolkit

 In the Xamarin Community Toolkit, C# Markup adds support for: